-I have known since I was 13 that I was gay.
+I have known since I was 13 that I was drawn to women (girls at the time).
 I came out to my mother at that age who emphatically told me that I was wrong.
-I was not gay.
-And reminded me that if I was in fact gay, God would never be okay with me.
+I was not.
+And reminded me that if I was in fact a lesbian, God would never be okay with me.
 So, I decided that was it.
 I was wrong.
-I wasn’t gay.
+I wasn’t drawn to women and I wasn’t a lesbian.
 When I got older, I dated women on and off and continued to over several years, but ultimately kept hearing in my head how wrong I was.
 And God not loving me was not something I could bear.
-So I gave up “the notion of being gay” and moved on with my life.
+So I gave up “the notion of being what I thought I was” and moved on with my life.
 But time and life have worn away at me.
-After 35 years of trying to live the way my mother told me that I needed to, and 4 recent years of being crushed by a sledgehammer of a man that I gave everything to, only to be shattered over and over again, I am done.
-I am standing in the center of my circle with myself and the love of God and I am accepting ME.
+After 35 years of trying to live the way my mother told me that I needed to, and 4 recent years of being with a man that I truly love but is fundamentally not right for me on many levels, I am standing in the center of my circle with myself and the love of God and I am accepting ME.
 God loves me as I am and so do I.

 My journey has been long and difficult, but I have survived.
 I have two beautiful girls that I wouldn’t trade for ANYTHING and for that I am eternally grateful to God.
 I have put my faith in God since I was a little girl and I will continue to do so.
 I am ready to see what the next chapter of my life holds in store.
 May it be filled with laughter, happiness, and LOVE!
 I deserve it.